Recaș: History

 The oldest mention of Recaș dates from 1318.
 It has had its present name since the Middle Ages (as Rekas in 1450).
 The name has a Slavic root (Proto-Slavic *rěka = stream), but there is evidence that the village was Vlach.
 Thus, historian Nicolae Ilieșiu shows that, in 1359, several Romanian families from Moldavia settled in Recaș, who received land and privileges from King Louis the Great, without being forced to give up Orthodoxy.
 But a little later the Bulgarians received the same rights, so the ethnic composition was more varied.

 It was noticed early on as an important center in the region.
 In 1470 there was an oppidum Rekas, which comprised 20 localities.
 It therefore received town privileges, and there was even a customs office here.
 In 1650, Serbs from the Bačka area settled in Recaș.
-The locals called them șocați ("shocked") because they were of Catholic religion and, according to some opinions, were Croats.
+The locals called them șocați (Šokci) because they were of Catholic religion and, according to some opinions, were Croats.

 Following the waves of colonization, in the middle of the 17th century, three distinct settlements were formed: Recașul Valahilor (Vlașnița; "Vlachs' Recaș"), Recașul Șocaților (of the Serbs) and Recașul Bulgarilor ("Bulgarians' Recaș").
 The Romanians had a less favorable location, close to the Timiș River, in the area of today's train station.
 Due to frequent floods and conflicts with the Serbs, they were forced to move, with many settling in the neighboring village of Izvin.
 Therefore, when the Habsburgs conquered Banat and drew up the first census, the "Vlachs' Recaș" appears as depopulated.

 Under the Habsburgs, Recaș experienced a new stage of development, and colonization continued.
 In 1764, administrator Koll brought a large number of German settlers, who formed the nucleus of the "German Recaș".
 Until 1786, several waves of Swabian emigrants settled in Recaș in search of a better life.
 After Banat came under Hungarian administration, a process of Hungarianization and colonization with Hungarians took place.
 Hungarianization actually began around 1809, and the largest wave of Hungarian colonists settled in Recaș in 1899.
 In the late 19th and early 20th centuries, Recaș experienced an unprecedented period of development, polarizing social and economic life in the area (prefecture seat, court, land registry office and preception).
 In 1894 the brick factory with 100 employees was built, and in 1902 the first German newspaper, Temesrekaser Zeitung, appeared with weekly editions.
 During the interwar period, Recaș had a primary school, a Catholic confessional school, a casino, a fire brigade, a German agricultural circle and a sports club.

 During the communist period (1948-1989), Recaș had the status of a commune with six villages belonging to it (Bazoș, Herneacova, Izvin, Nadăș, Petrovaselo and Stanciova).
 Following a local referendum and the fulfillment of the necessary administrative conditions, Recaș acquired town status in 2004.